AnthonissenBert/Notes/SlingshotDnD/Quests/The Haunting of Windmill Tower.md

 #### Walkthrough

 - The party approaches the towering, ivy-covered structure.
 It appears to have five distinct levels, each with a different appearance.
-- As they enter, the door slams shut behind them and a steel gate magically locks them in, leaving only one way forward: through the first door and up the tower.
+- As they enter, the door slams shut behind them and a steel gate magically locks them in, leaving only one way forward:through the first door and up the tower.
-- At the entrance, the party encounters a ghostly guardian who warns them about the tower's dangers.
+- At the entrance, the party enco unters a ghostly guardian who warns them about the tower's dangers.
 They must answer a riddle or provide a blood sacrifice.
 ``` Riddle
 "My challenge has made men throughout time stumble,
 I have defeated kings and left wise men humble,